After 60 Years, Disneyland’s Longest-Tenured Cast Member Oscar Martinez Is Retiring

 The Walt Disney Company has hundreds of thousands of cast members throughout numerous branches, but one of the longest has decided to call it a career.
-Oscar Martinez is the longest-tenured cast member at the Disneyland Resort, but there comes a time in everyone’s life where they need to pass the torch.
+Oscar Martinez is the longest-tenured cast member at the Disneyland Resort, but there comes a time in everyone’s life when they need to pass the torch.
 After 60.5 years working for the Mouse, Martinez has decided to end his time at Disneyland Park and retire.

-He began his career back on Dec.
-29, 1956, where he had his first job as a busboy at a number of quick-service food locations in Fantasyland.
+He began his career back on December 29, 1956, when he had his first job as a busboy at a number of quick-service food locations in Fantasyland.
 From there, he went on to become one of the most well-known chefs in all of Disneyland when he took over in the Carnation Cafe.

 These last few years, he has been standing at the front of Carnation Cafe to greet guests coming to dine and taking pictures with them.